 - Add the softened butter to the bowl and scrape down the sides with a rubber spatula.

-- Turn the machine back on and let it mix for about 15-20 minutes until bread becomes smoother, scraping down the sides of the bowl as necessary.
+- Turn the machine back on and let it mix on low speed for about 15-20 minutes until bread becomes smoother, scraping down the sides of the bowl as necessary.

 Hand Kneading Method: